 Seasonal training plans are carefully designed to ensure that swimmers are in peak performance for their races.
 However, what is planned and what takes place in the water often differs.
-Sometimes there isn’t enough time to get through the workout, or perhaps there was a need to spend more time focusing on a skill.
-Understanding the swimmer’s adaptation to the training plan is crucial.
+Sometimes there isn’t enough time to get through the workout, or perhaps there is a need to focus more on certain skills.
+This is why tracking and understanding athlete adaptations to the training plan are crucial.

-Tracking all workouts and monitoring swimmer’s adaptations to the different energy zonesenables targeted training.
+Tracking all workouts and monitoring swimmers’ adaptations to the different energy zones enables targeted training.
 Each energy zone supports swimming sets of different distances, rest and intensities.
-You can use the same set and train in different energy zones; all it takes is adjusting distance rest and intensity (velocity).
+You can use the same set and train in different energy zones; all it takes is adjusting the distance, rest and intensity (velocity).
 As you shift from aerobic to Vo2 max to lactate production, the set’s distance will decrease while rest time and swim intensity will increase.

 The Intensity score will rise when you increase total distance, active time or swim intensity.
 Personalized recommendations will indicate what exactly caused a spike in Intensity.
 On the contrary, the Intensity score may drop as you decrease distance, active time or swim intensity.
 When you translate what your Intensity score means, it is essential to consider training periodization.